-Kaczyński turning Poland into 'Franco's Spain'
+[Interview] Kaczyński turning Poland into 'Franco's Spain'

 Poland's ruling party chairman, Jarosław Kaczyński, is trying to turn the country into a Roman Catholic dictatorship, Poland's former foreign minister has said.

 "He [Kaczyński] wants to create a Catholic state of the Polish nation.
-His vision is that of Salazar, or rather Franco, but adding strong support from the US," Radek Sikorski, who is now an MEP with Polish opposition party, Civic Platform, told EUobserver in an interview.
+His vision is that of Salazar, or rather Franco, but adding strong support from the US," Radek Sikorski, who is now an MEP with Polish opposition party Civic Platform, told EUobserver in an interview.

 Join EUobserver today